ENCCS/vasp-best-practices/content/fcc_Ni_rev.md

 * What happens if one instead sets an initial magnetic moment of `MAGMOM = 0.0` or `MAGMOM = 2.0`?
 * What can be said about the importance of setting appropriate initial magnetic moments?
-* Check the spin-polarized DOS using p4vasp
+* Check the spin-polarized DOS using p4vasp or py4vasp
 * Any interesting messages in slurm-JOBID.out?

 ### 2. Non-collinear calculation